 While macOS is optimized for use with monitors that have a pixel density of 110 or 220 PPI, you can use your Mac Mini with any resolution and size you feel comfortable with.
 We test monitors' macOS compatibility with the 2021 14-inch MacBook Pro (M1 Pro) and the 2023 14-inch MacBook Pro (M2 Pro).
 The results are valid for the Mac Mini, including any of the newer M-series chips.

 Regarding picture quality, it displays a wide range of colors in SDR and has fantastic accuracy before calibration.
-Unlike the Apple monitor, it supports HDR, but it has limited picture quality in HDR anyway because of its low contrast ratio and terrible local dimming feature, so it isn't a good choice if you want to use it in a dark room.
+Like the Acer, it supports HDR, but it has limited HDR picture quality because of its low contrast ratio and terrible local dimming feature, so it isn't a good choice if you want to use it in a dark room.
 It gets bright enough to fight glare if you want to use it in a bright room, but its reflection handling is just okay, so intense glare can be distracting.

-Although the Acer Nitro XV275K P3biipruzx often goes on sale, if you find it too much out of your price range or you don't need all of its features, then a mid-range option like the Dell U2723QE is a good alternative.
+Although the Acer Nitro XV275K P3biipruzx often goes on sale, if you find it and the Dell U4025QW too much out of your price range or you don't need all of their features, then a mid-range option like the Dell U2723QE is a good alternative.
 It's a 4k, 27-inch monitor like the Acer, but it's different in a few ways.
-It doesn't have Mini LED backlighting, and the picture quality is worse, but that's the trade-off for getting something cheaper.
-Instead, it has a bigger USB hub that helps with multitasking, especially if you want to connect a second display.
+It doesn't have Mini LED backlighting, and the picture quality is worse, so HDR doesn't look as good, but that's the trade-off for getting something cheaper.

 If you're looking for something in the budget category, there are a few good options for the Mac Mini, like the AOC Q27G3XMN.
-The main trade-off for getting something cheaper is that it has a lower 1440p resolution than the Dell U2723QE, which means that it doesn't deliver the same amount of details, and with lower pixel density, it also has worse text clarity.
+The main trade-offs for getting something cheaper are that it has a lower 1440p resolution than the Dell U2723QE, which means its text clarity is worse, and it also has worse viewing angles.
 However, the AOC delivers much better picture quality than the Dell, particularly in dark rooms, which is useful if you're a content creator.

-If you are looking for a cheap monitor to use with your Mac Mini, then look into the Dell G2724D, which you can buy for a low cost directly through Dell's website.
-It has fantastic accuracy before calibration and overcomes glare in bright rooms.
-It also has superb ergonomics and wide viewing angles, so it works well if you want to share your screen with someone else.
+If you are looking for a cheap monitor to use with your Mac Mini, then look into the LG 27GP850-B/27GP83B-B. It has excellent accuracy before calibration and overcomes glare in most rooms.
+It also has good ergonomics for individual use; however, it doesn't swivel, so it's not ideal if you want to share your screen with someone else.
 It also has the same 1440p resolution and text clarity as the AOC Q27G3XMN.

 See our reviewThe Dell U3223QE is a larger alternative to the Dell U2723QE and has many of the same features.
 However, it costs more, so it's only worth getting if you really want the bigger 32-inch screen.

-See our reviewThe Dell P2425H is a cheap monitor that costs less than the Dell G2724D.
-If you want a smaller 24-inch screen, it's a decent choice, and it has a few added features, such as a USB hub.
-However, it doesn't have HDR support or get nearly as bright, so the G2724D is a better option for most people.
+See our reviewThe Dell P2425H is a cheap monitor that costs less than the LG 27GP850-B/27GP83B-B. If you want a smaller 24-inch screen, it's a decent choice, and it has features that aren't common in this price range, such as a USB hub.
+However, it doesn't have HDR support or get nearly as bright, so the LG is a better option for most people.

 Aug 29, 2024: We replaced the Dell S2722QC with the Dell U2723QE and renamed it the 'Best Mid-Range' monitor for consistency with other recommendations.
 We also renamed the Acer Nitro XV275K P3biipruzx as the 'Best Upper Mid-Range' to be more representative of the current market.
 Lastly, we replaced the Dell G2724D with the Dell P2425H as it's consistently cheaper and has dedicated office features.
 We replaced the ASUS ProArt Display PA279CRV with the S2722QC in the Notable Mentions.